mixer/developer-docs/pages/01.guides/06.season2/05.leaderboards/doc.md

 The response is an array of leaderboard entries with the following fields:

+- `userId` - The UserId of the person in the leaderboard
 - `username` - Username of the person in the leaderboard
 - `statValue` - The amount of sparks or embers the user has contributed.
 - `avatarUrl` - A link to the user's avatar.